yaya2devops/aws-cloud-project-bootcamp/journal/README.md

 # Ultimate Resource Hub
-The resources listed below were compiled out of intellectual curiosity and are provided here for your reference.<br> Conveniently located in one place.
+The resources listed below were compiled out of intellectual curiosity and are provided here for your reference.<br> Strategically located in 1️⃣ site.